Vietnam.vn - Nền tảng quảng bá Việt Nam

 Úc hé lộ lý do cần thêm tên lửa- Ảnh 1.

-Rockets are launched from the US Army's High Mobility Artillery Rocket System (HIMARS) at a firing range in northern Australia during joint exercise 2023.
+A rocket is launched from the US Army's High Mobility Artillery Rocket System (HIMARS) at a firing range in northern Australia during joint exercise 2023.

 According to Mr. Conroy, Australia will cooperate with the US defense industry group Lockheed Martin to produce the "Guided Multiple Launch Rocket System (GMLRS)" and this is one of the first GMLRS production facilities outside the US.

 The $200 million “advanced weapons manufacturing complex” will produce up to 4,000 missiles a year.
-“This is equivalent to more than a quarter of the current global GMLRS production and more than 10 times the current demand of the Australian Defence Force,” Mr Conroy said.
+“This is equivalent to more than a quarter of the current global GMLRS production and more than 10 times the current needs of the Australian Defence Force,” Mr Conroy said.

 Source: https://thanhnien.vn/uc-he-lo-ly-do-can-them-ten-lua-185241030110533647.htm